HOME

 Prince Bishop Leopold V, Archduke of Further Austria, brought the Jesuits to Passau in 1611, where they established a collegium, designed by the Alsacian Jesuit priest Johannes Isfording from Molsheim.
 It was both a high school and the diocesan seminary.
 The Jesuits, in fact, controlled the education of the diocesan clergy of Passau until 1766, just before the Suppression.
 The library of the college has since then become the Staatliche Bibliothek Passau (Passau State Library), home to an extraordinary collection of 360,000 books, including more than five hundred incunabula and 320 manuscripts, a number of them dating to the thirteenth century, and exquisitely illuminated.

-GERMANY, 2000, the college is behind the two towers of the Niedernburg Convent
+St. Michael's towers and the college are visible in both behind the two towers of the Niedernburg Convent.

 GERMANY, 1977, 1982 , and 1993, postal cards (Ganzsachen) showing the church and college.